marbotte/referencia-geografica-Colombia/README.md

 The work done in its repository should be available through connection and to be repeatable in local machine for heavy use of the dataset.

+## Directory structure and use of included documents

+There are 2 main directories in the repository:

+* [database_creation](./database_creation) contains documents and codes which explain how to create the database from internet sources
+* [database_use](./database_use) contains documents and codes to be able to use the database for the main geographic operations (that we thought about...)

+Mainly, the codes and information are included in document using quarto, which are compiled into documents that are rendered in github (github-flavour-markdown).

+From these documents you may extract the code part of the documents, or compile in other formats.
+Please check documentation on quarto documents in the Posit (Rstudio) documentation.